 Prerequisite: TV 060 with a minimum grade of D or presentation of a treatment or well structured story line acceptable to the instructor.
+Transferable to CSU

 Script writing for the motion picture, including dramatic structure, scene and sequence structure, and character development.
 Each student will complete an original script for a full length motion picture.